 Terminology and Definitions

 Another basic step in understanding how to fly a drone is to become acquainted with all of the terms involved.
-How could you possibly know to fly a drone unless you understand things like throttle, roll, yaw, or pitch?
-That’s why we thought it useful to include a small glossary in this guide to flying a drone.
+Therefore, to properly know how to fly a drone you must understand things like throttle, roll, yaw, or pitch:

 - Throttle.
 If you’ve ever had anything to do with any type of moving vehicles, you’ll know that throttle makes it go forward or backward.
 However, that’s just with some of them.
-Helicopters, quadcopters, or any sort of machine that flies by using propellers uses the throttle to go up.
-Alternatively, lowering throttle makes the vehicle go down.
-Simple as that.
+Helicopters, quadcopters, or any sort of machine that flies by using propellers use the throttle to go up.
+Alternatively, lowering the throttle makes the vehicle go down, simple as that.

 - Roll.
 The roll of a quadcopter makes the vehicle rotate to the left or rotate to the right.
-This one is pretty straightforward.
-It can be used very effectively while hovering.
+This one is pretty straightforward, and it can be used very effectively while hovering.

 - Pitch.
 The pitch represents the component that makes the drone go forward or backward.
-Pitches works best when the throttle is stable, although advanced maneuvers require careful handling of both these settings.
+Pitches work best when the throttle is stable, although advanced maneuvers require careful handling of both these settings.

 - Yaw.
 The yaw dictates the angle of inclination of the quadcopter.
-If you hold the yaw to the right, the drone will lean accordingly.
-Likewise the other way around.
-More about how to control this in the next sections of this guide.
+If you hold the yaw to the right, the drone will lean accordingly, likewise the other way around.

 - Aileron.
-The stick that controls roll.
-The aileron will be mentioned a lot when it comes to flight maneuvering since it’s one of the most important controls along with the rudder.
+This is the stick that controls the roll, and it’s one of the most important controls along with the rudder.

 - Rudder.
 The rudder is the stick that controls yaw.
 Yaw adjustment is necessary especially when executing turns and other intermediate and advanced flying maneuvers.